-Extended Health claims are processed by:
+Extended Health claims are processed by Pacific Blue Cross:

-Pacific Blue Cross

 PO Box 7000

 Vancouver, BC V6B 4E1

-(phone 604-419-2600 or 1-888-275-4672)
+Phone: 604-419-2000 or 1-877-722-2583

-CARESnet: You can obtain on-line information on your Extended Health claims payments or options for the electronic submission of claims, or obtain an Extended Health claim form, through CARESnet.
-You can access CARESnet through Pacific Blue Cross' website at www.pac.bluecross.ca/caresnet/.
+PBC Member Profile: You can obtain on-line information on your Extended Health claim payments or on options for the electronic submission of claims, or obtain an Extended Health claim form, through PBC's Member Profile website at: service.pac.bluecross.ca/member.

-Pay-direct prescription drug claims: Check with your pharmacist to confirm the pharmacy is on-line with Pacific Blue Cross.
-Information on which pharmacies are on-line can also be obtained by calling Pacific Blue Cross.
-When you purchase a prescription drug, present your Pacific Blue Cross ID card to the pharmacist.
-The pharmacist will be able to determine, at the time you purchase your prescription, the amount that your Extended Health benefit will cover.
-The Extended Health benefit will reimburse this amount directly to the pharmacy, and you will only pay your portion.

-For pharmacies that are not on-line or that are outside of BC, you must pay for the prescriptions, collect the receipts and submit them to Pacific Blue Cross manually or on-line via CARESnet.
+Pay-direct claims: Check with your pharmacist or service provider to confirm they coordinate claims on-line directly with Pacific Blue Cross.
+When you are purchasing a prescription drug or service, give the provider your policy and ID numbers along with the necessary identification requested by the provider.
+The pharmacist or provider will be able to determine, at the time you purchase your prescription or eligible expense, the amount that your Extended Health benefit will cover.
+The Extended Health benefit will reimburse this amount directly to the pharmacy or provider, and you will only pay your portion.
+For pharmacies that are not on-line or that are outside of BC, you must pay for the prescriptions, collect the receipts and submit them to Pacific Blue Cross on-line through PBC's Member Profile or manually.